35percent/11tystarter/src/posts/southwark-loses-social-rented-housing-from-new-development.md

 ### Southwark Law Centre's Planning Voice says...

-*'Given the desperate need for social rented housing in Southwark, the lack of action Southwark Council has taken from its own affordable housing audits’ findings and the lack of attention to detail from Southwark Planning regarding the writing of the S106 agreement is worrying.
-We are concerned that Southwark Council has not explained why the social rented units are not in the S106 agreement of Gutenberg Court and have rather pointed towards their affordable housing monitoring system to which they do not seem to be taking immediate action for the discrepancies arising from this.
+*'Given the desperate need for social rented housing in Southwark, the lack of action from Southwark Council despite its own affordable housing audit's findings is very worrying.
-There are thousands of families who are in dire need of housing at social rent levels, when social housing is promised, its vital that it is delivered'.*
+There are thousands of families who are in dire need of housing at social rent levels, when social housing is promised, it is vital that it is delivered'.*